princessmoss/19-React-Portfolio/README.md

 * [Links](#links)

 ## Features
-* Links to your GitHub profile & LinkedIn page as well as your email address and phone number
+* Links to your GitHub profile & LinkedIn page

 * A link to a PDF of your resume with updated projects